JasperHG90/MOOCs/README.md

 The scripts in this repository are 'semi-cleaned'. i.e. I've written them primarily for my own convenience, but they should be adaptable to your own data.
 Any feedback is hugely appreciated.
 After all, sharing is caring :-).

+The scripts are organized along the lines of the data dumps provided by Coursera.
+That is to say that each folder corresponds to a specific dataset, and each script within those folders pertains especially to those data.
+"General" helper functions are provided in the 'general_and_workflow'-folder.
+For a more specific overview of the folders, please see the section 'Folder structure' below.

+### Contact

+If you have questions, comments, or other requests, please contact me at: j.h.ginn[at]cdh.leidenuniv.nl

 ## Folder structure

 ## Feedback and Collaboration

 General Pre-Processing and Helper Functions for use with the Coursera data exports